-A difference between a purchase price and a value of the assets acquired and obligations assumed is recorded in the retained earnings in amount of CZK 4,665 million.
+Difference between purchase price and value of the assets acquired and obligations assumed is recorded in the retained earnings in amount of CZK 21 million (2019: CZK 4,665 million).
 The difference is in accordance with local tax rules treated as an intangible asset and for tax purposes amortized over 15 years.
-A respective deferred tax asset has been recorded in amount of CZK 886 million as a result also against the retained earnings.
+A respective deferred tax asset has been recorded in amount of CZK 4 million (2019: CZK 886 million) also against the retained earnings.